voltagead/flaming-ironman/coding-standards/html/readme.md

 Accessibility shouldn't be an afterthought.
 You can immediately fix the little things that make a huge difference, such as:

 - learning to use the alt attribute properly
-- making sure your links and buttons are marked as such (no <div class=button> atrocities)
+- making sure your links and buttons are marked as such (no <div class="button"> atrocities)
 - not relying exclusively on colors to communicate information
-- explicitly labelling form controls
+- explicitly labeling form controls